-Kyla Lackie and Mercy Daramola of the Puget Sound Educational Service District with Councilmember Dave Upthegrove at the Aug.
-28 King County Council meeting.
+Kyla Lackie and Mercy Daramola of the Puget Sound Educational Service District with Councilmember Dave Upthegrove at a King County Council meeting.

 CCER staff Larissa Reza and Alejandra Pérez with UW Gear Up Achievers' Marycarmen Becerra-Nuñez.